mcvella/viam-haversine/README.md

 This model implements a sensor component that calculates the great-circle distance between two points on a sphere using the haversine formula.

+### Supported Sensor Types

+This component supports both **Sensor** and **MovementSensor** components as data sources.
+The component will automatically detect the type of each configured sensor and cast it appropriately.
+Both sensor types provide a `get_readings()` method that returns the same data format, so they work seamlessly with this component.

 ### Configuration

 The following configuration template shows how to set up the haversine component: